herotechcourse/kotlin-lotto-precourse/README.md

   - Is it a number?
   - Is it divisible by 1,000?
   - Are the winning numbers and bonus numbers between 1 and 45?
+  - Are the winning numbers duplicated?
+  - Are there exactly six winning numbers?